MSmaili/renym/docs/readme.md

 ---

-## Status
+## Planned

-RNM is CLI-first.
-A GUI that mirrors the CLI behavior is planned.
+* A minimalist GUI that exposes the same functionality as the CLI.

----
+* Planned integration with the Windows context menu.